Following up on my previous post, a few more points are worth making

 comes true, we should gain confidence in the model, and we should lose

-confidence in models which made contrary predictions
+confidence in models which made contrary predictions.
+Yes, it's

 conceivable that the greenhouse model's prediction came true through